-- 1. Deer Harbor Road from Cormorant Bay Road to the public pathway loop created in the area of the new Deer Harbor Road bypass south of the Hamlet. - 2.
-Channel Road from Deer Harbor Road to Spring Point Road. - 3.
-Deer Harbor Road from Jack and Jill Place to the entrance of Four Winds Camp. - 4.
-Upper Deer Harbor Road. - 5.
-Jack and Jill Place - 6.
-Other County roads where deemed necessary for public safety by the public works department.
+- 1. Deer Harbor Road from Cormorant Bay Road to the public pathway loop created in the area of the new Deer Harbor Road bypass south of the Hamlet Channel Road to Jack and Jill Place road.; - 2.
+Channel Road from Deer Harbor Road to Spring Point Road; - 3.
+Deer Harbor Road from Jack and Jill Place to the entrance of Four Winds Camp; - 4.
+Upper Deer Harbor Road; - 5.
+Jack and Jill Place; - 6.
+Deer Harbor Road from Channel Road to Cormorant Bay Road; and - 7.
+Other County roads where deemed necessary for public safety by the Department of pPublic wWorks department.

-Policy 2: The County recognizes the importance of walking trails and pathways and recommends that appropriate County Departments, Volunteer Citizen Groups assist in promoting and developing such pathways in the Deer Harbor Community.
+Policy 2: The County recognizes the importance of walking trails and pathways and recommends that appropriate County Departments, Volunteer Citizen Groups assist in promoting and developing such pathways in the Deer Harbor Hamlet community.

-The fifth goal of the Plan is to ensure the limited water resources of the Deer Harbor area are sufficient to meet the goals for the area.
+The fifth sixth goal of the Deer Harbor Hamlet Plan is to ensure the limited water resources of the Deer Harbor area are sufficient to meet the goals for the area.
 The water demands should be monitored and be met through the judicious use of surface and ground water, and other alternative means.

-Policy 1: Maintain an adequate supply of water resources is necessary for the growth of the Hamlet.
+Policy 1: Maintain an adequate supply of water resources is as necessary for the growth of the Hamlet.